Cruise Port Honolulu.

 For a short port visit we would recommend sharing a cab with others if you only want to go to Waikiki Beach.
 Local public transportation is with TheBus and the ride to the beach doesn’t take very long.
 If you want to use TheBus a 1-Day Pass is $5.50.
 Ask the bus operator for the 1-Day Pass before placing your money in the farebox.
 It’s valid 12:01 a.m.
 To 2:59 a.m. the next day, for up to 27 hours of unlimited rides..

 Our preference to really see the island is to rent a car.
 Rates are usually very reasonable and since you are in the United States your insurance covers the rental car.
 Oahu is a pretty big island with 3 major highways (H-1, H-2 and H-3) and we would strongly suggest that you use GPS navigation or navigate by your phone.
 The street names are difficult to pronounce and remember and the roads tend to wind around.

 This is the 50th state and the US Dollar is currency.
 Most major credit cards are welcome and you will find plenty of ATM machines.

-We love the North Shore with the surf at the Banzai Pipeline and Waimea Bay and a number of great small towns to explore (look for the food trucks) and Waimea Falls Park.
-There is also The Dole Plantation in mid-island and a couple of beautiful gardens to check out.
-Above all else is the ocean and the beaches and the reefs.
-Snorkeling and diving opportunities abound and depending on the season you can go whale watching.
+If you have the time and a car the North Shore with the surf at the Banzai Pipeline and Waimea Bay, a number of great small towns to explore (look for the food trucks) and Waimea Falls Park are great destinations.
+There is also The Dole Plantation (don’t miss having a Dole Whip) in mid-island and a couple of beautiful gardens to check out.
+Above all is the ocean and the beaches and the reefs.
+Snorkeling and diving opportunities abound and depending on the season you can go out on a tour boat for whale watching.